Often there is more romance and real drama in the background of a business venture than is generally known.

 In 1969, Plant #1 had reached its capacity and an additional facility was needed.
 The company purchased a former furniture plant on Dennis Street that had both the size and a much needed railroad siding.
 The plant, known as Plant #2, housed the warehouse, the sales department, and some additional molding capacity.
 PI seized the opportunity to go into the finishing of parts for customers, so a finishing line was installed.
 This move was beneficial and profitable both to PI and its customers.

 Plastic Industries’ first out-of-state expansion occured in April of 1971 when PIM (Plastic Industries of Mississippi) was opened.
 This operation was established to provide the large volume of products needed by the furniture companies in the North Mississippi area.

-On August 19, 1971, Jones C. Beene II and the Rev. Benjamin Cole died in an airplane crash near the McMinn County Airport.
+On August 19, 1971, Mr. Beene and the Rev. Benjamin Cole died in an airplane crash near the McMinn County Airport.
 Mr. Beene, pilot of the plane and accompanied by the Rev. Cole, also a PI employee, had gone to Knoxville to pick up business associates Mr. and Mrs. Max Shnider of Australia.
 However, the Shniders had missed a plane connection in Atlanta, so Mr. Beene and Rev. Cole started back to Athens without their guests.
 As the plane approached the McMinn County Airport, it reportedly burst into flames and crashed to the ground.
 Tragically for the families, the company, and the community, both men lost their lives.

 In 1975, New Directions, Inc., was founded with an objective of selling outdoor casual “pipe” furniture.
 Market penetration was never fully achieved and the generally slow economy forced the closing of New Directions and the sale of PIM in 1977.